carterdugan/LineCounter/README.md

     * Extensions for files you want to be counted should be listed at the end seperated by commas.
     * Each extension should consist of a period followed by the extension itself.

-## Example
+## Examples
-`linecounter -t -vf -vd /PATH/TO/DIRECTORY/OR/FILE .c,.h,.cpp,.hpp`
+`linecounter -t -f -vd /PATH/TO/DIRECTORY/OR/FILE .c,.h,.cpp,.hpp`
+`linecounter -tf --verbose-directory /PATH/TO/DIRECTORY/OR/FILE .c,.h,.cpp,.hpp`

 (Note: This example assumes the script has been added to PATH)